m.Stock by Mirae AssetOpen an Account

 How to Calculate Brokerage on Trades

 Brokerage charged on trades is primarily dependent on the type of broker.
 Traditional full-service brokers charge a percentage on the total trade value whereas discount brokers charge a flat fee irrespective of the trade size.
-A third type of account, zero brokerage account provided by m.Stock charges zero brokerage across all trades for life.
+A third type of account, free demat account provided by m.Stock.
+They charge zero brokerage on equity delivery, mutual funds and IPOs.

 Let us understand how brokerage works and is calculated on trades carried out under different types of brokers with the following example: Suppose an investor purchases 1,000 shares of Infosys Ltd. at ₹1,450 each.
 He sells these shares after a week at ₹1,500 per share.